TshidisoMofokeng/acad_web/content/project/VECM/index.md

 - Similar production structures in the home and foreign country.

+We will implement the above model specification over the sample period 1979  2022 at an annual frequency.
+The variables included in the model include:

+- lrd = natural log of the spot nominal bilateral rand-US dollar exchange rate

+- lrgdp = income differential, calculated as the log ratio of the real GDP of South Africa and the real GDP of the US

+- lm3 = broad money differential, calculated as the log ratio of M3 money balance for South Africa to the M3 money balance of the US

+- rs = interest rate differential, calculated as the difference between the South African 3-month treasury bill rate and the US 3-month treasury bill rate

+- infl = the inflation differential, calculated as the difference between the South African consumer price inflation and US consumer price inflation

+- goldpr = London Gold price in South African rand

+- goldpd = London Gold price in US dollar

+The data sources: SARB, IMF International Financial Statistics (IFS); St Louis Fed, FRED Economic Database.

+## Domestic and international developments overtime

 We departure by inspecting selected macroeconomic variables visually in figure 1.

 <figure>